lbhaskar4/test/.gitlab/issue_templates/Exception-request.md

 (Include a description of the worst case scenario in case something breaks.)
 (Include an estimate of the potential number of users affected by any negative impact.)
 (Explain the steps you took to minimize the risk.)

+## Context

+- Issue related to the MR: ISSUE_REFERENCE

+(Any additional background context that might help a release manager understand this change)

 ## Sign-off